International Linguistics Olympiad: History

+In 1963, Andrey Zaliznyak published a book called Linguistics problems (Лингвистические задачи), explaining in the introduction:

+Specially crafted problems can serve as an important tool for teaching the fundamental principles and methods of linguistics.
+In existing collections, the material used for problems is often drawn from the facts of students' native language or the most well-known European languages.
+While such tasks are undoubtedly beneficial, they often suffer from the disadvantage that it is challenging to separate the linguistic task itself (which requires nothing but understanding the basic linguistic principles) from testing specific knowledge of the language under consideration.
+The best (though not the only) way to get rid of that second element, which doesn't directly relate to general linguistics, is to create tasks based on material from languages unfamiliar to the students.
+Of course, it is more challenging to craft such problems, since all the essential specific facts necessary for solving the task must somehow be presented in the problem data.
+However, in this case, students only need an understanding of the properties of language in general.

+Following the publication, the then-student Alfred Zhurinsky proposed to the mathematics professor Vladimir Uspensky the creation of a high-school olympiad using such problems.

-Thus, in 1965 the first edition of the Moscow's Traditional Olympiad on Linguistics and Mathematics was held, with an Organizing Committee composed by Uspensky (president), Igor Miloslavsky, Alexander Kibrik and Anna Polivanova.
-The Problem Committee was composed by Zhurinsky (the author of most of the problems) and Zaliznyak, plus Boris Gorodetsky (president), Alexandra Raskina and Victor Raskin.
+Thus, in 1965, the first edition of the Moscow's Traditional Olympiad on Linguistics and Mathematics was held, with an Organizing Committee composed of Uspensky (president), Igor Miloslavsky, Alexander Kibrik and Anna Polivanova.
+The Problem Committee consisted of Zhurinsky (the author of most of the problems) and Zaliznyak, plus Boris Gorodetsky (president), Alexandra Raskina and Victor Raskin.
 The Moscow Olympiad was held regularly until 1982 and resumed again in 1988, being still held nowadays.

 In the next decades, olympiads using the format of self-sufficient linguistics problems started to appear in different regions: